15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Asset limits: $3,000 (single), $6,000 (married)

-Recipients of the Basic Care Assistance Program can keep $135 monthly for personal needs, with Medicaid covering remaining eligible costs.
+Basic Care Assistance recipients keep $135 monthly for personal needs, with Medicaid covering remaining eligible costs.

 North Dakota cost of living

-North Dakota boasts a relatively low cost of living, making it particularly attractive for retirees with fixed incomes.
-Housing costs remain lower than national averages, consequently reducing overall expenses for seniors.
-Although nursing facilities cost substantially more than assisted living ($7,908 monthly for semi-private rooms and $8,593 for private rooms), the state’s affordable general living expenses help offset senior care costs.
+North Dakota's low cost of living appeals to retirees on fixed incomes.
+Housing costs fall below national averages.
+Nursing facilities cost more than assisted living ($7,908 for semi-private rooms, $8,593 for private), but the state's overall low expenses help balance senior care costs.

 Kentucky

-The Bluegrass State presents reasonable assisted living costs for seniors managing fixed incomes, securing its position as the fourth most affordable state for assisted living in 2025.
+Kentucky offers reasonable assisted living costs for seniors on fixed incomes, making it the fourth most affordable state for 2025.

 Kentucky assisted living cost